-All councils will follow agreed upon standards based on Robert's Rules of Order, with appropriate training provided by the District as needed.
+All councils and subcommittees will follow agreed upon standards based on Robert's Rules of Order, with appropriate training provided to tri-chairs and/or council members by the District.

 All councils and subcommittees will meet in a hybrid format (face-to-face w/an online option, except when required by law to meet face-to-face) to encourage and maximize participation from constituents from the various campuses.